meisitala/bst692people2020/README.md

 }
 ```

-2. Save the file
+- [x] 2.
+Save the file
-3. Use the Build menu and choose Document
+- [x] 3.
+Use the Build menu and choose Document
-4. Check the Tab and hopefully you will see a both an R/aboutRay.R file and a man/aboutRay.Rd file
+- [x] 4.
+Check the Tab and hopefully you will see a both an R/aboutRay.R file and a man/aboutRay.Rd file
-5. Commit both files
+- [x] 5.
+Commit both files
-6. Push the branch
+- [x] 6.
+Push the branch